‹ Back to New at Amity Blog

 Demographics & Digital Adoption: What Banks Must Know

-As per the McKinsey Panorama and Finalta research, there is an evident connection between demographic set-up and digital-banking adoption in a country.
+As per the McKinsey Panorama and Finalta research, there is an evident connection between demographic setup and digital banking adoption in India statistics for 2025.
 Having younger publics would be more digitally engaged, and banks in such areas would have a greater incentive in developing innovative, mobile-first services.

 Country Comparison Banking and Demographics